kreynoldsf5/TechSummit2017iWFLab/Modules/module0.md

 - BIG-IP iApps
 - iControl REST API
 - Use of Postman in interact with RESTful APIs
-- Some understanding of JavaScript (we'll keep this light)
+- Minimal understanding of JavaScript

 ## Environment Layout
 The UDF hosted Lab environment consists of two BIG-IP devices (TMOS 12.1.1), one iWorkflow device (iWF 2.3), an ubuntu server (14.01 LTS) running docker, and a Window jump host.
 All tools needed for the lab can be found on the Windows jump host (putty, winSCP, Postman, etc.).
 The Lab consists of a Management network, an Application network, and a VIP network.